wp-plugins/jquery-archive-list-widget/readme.txt

 == Screenshots ==

 1. Here you can see a list of the archives, archives for each month are hidden under years.
 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 3.0 =
+* Complete rewrite of the javascript code, it has less size, easier to understand and should work faster.
+* Added support for custom posts, now you can create archive widgets for your custom posts.
+* Added **active** CSS class to indicate when a link points to current URL.
+* Added **title** attribute to links to generate valid HTML5 code.
+* Added Dutch translation (thanks to Patrick Schreibing).
+* Migrated category selection to Wordpress checkbox tool.
+* Solved bugs when excluding categories.
+* Solved bug of missing **expanded** class on months (thanks to pjarts).
+* Solved not expanding months bug when selecting some options.

 = 2.2 =
 * Added support for HTTPS, now the plugin generates the correct link if HTTPS is being used, thanks to **bridgetwes** for the patch.